Frequently Asked Questions

 The North, Central and South projects improve bicycle and pedestrian accessibility by including shared-use paths on the east and west sides of the corridor.
 The projects also propose improving east-west connections for existing roadway crossings, adding pedestrian signals at all intersections and ensuring pathways are compliant with the Americans with Disabilities Act (ADA).

-A diverging diamond intersection, or DDI, is an innovative intersection design that addresses congestion by allowing vehicles to travel more quickly through an intersection.
+A diverging diamond interchange, or DDI, is an innovative intersection design that addresses congestion by allowing vehicles to travel more quickly through an intersection.
 It also improves safety by reducing the potential conflict points.
 A DDI is proposed for I-35 at Wells Branch Parkway.

 TxDOT is analyzing the feasibility of four design options.
 Design options affect only a certain segment of the corridor and may be applied to the alternatives, where feasible.
 One of the design options is local enhancements, which could include deck plazas, or caps.
 The three build alternatives are being evaluated for their ability to accommodate local enhancements, and TxDOT is working closely with the City of Austin, which is leading the conceptual analysis of caps.
 These local enhancements would be funded by others.